biuh-dt/grants/README.md

 # Fundings (for teachers)

-## *If you are interested in the following funding opportunities, please send me the FID (feng.zhang@hainan-biuh.edu.cn).
-I will send you all the details.*
+## *If you are interested in the following funding opportunities, please send me the FID.I will send you all the details.*
+## Email: feng.zhang@hainan-biuh.edu.cn)

 - ## FID: 20250604_01